 We will now explore each topic in more detail.
 Use the anchor links below to navigate the various sections of this page and you can always click the "Table of Contents" links at the bottom right of each section to return here.
 There are also buttons that will open more extensive resources for each section.
 Feel free to use the chat box on the right hand side if you have questions at any point or reach out when you feel ready.Table of Contents

 "You have to prove that your income is reliable and sufficient enough to pay for your new mortgage as well as your existing debts"

-There is a maximum ratio of monthly debts to monthly income permitted, so if you have a lot of debt and payments, given a fixed amount of income, then there might not be enough left over for the home you’d like to buy.
-As a rule of thumb, every $500 in monthly debt payments that you have reduces the amount of mortgage you can qualify by $100,000 (vehicle payments are the number one culprit).
+If you have a lot of debt and payments relative to a fixed amount of income, then there might not be enough left over for the home you’d like to buy.
+As a rule of thumb, every $500 in monthly debt payments that you have reduces the amount of mortgage you can qualify for by $100,000 (vehicle payments are the number one culprit).

-“Your credit history has to demonstrate that when someone lends you money or extends you credit, that you will likely pay them back as agreed”
+“Your credit history has to demonstrate that when someone lends you money, you will likely pay them back as agreed”

 Second, you need credit history on your credit report and the history needs to show – in the past 2 years at a minimum – that you have generally paid all your bills on time and that no one is chasing you to get paid.

 Mortgage lenders look at your past repayment track record as a reliable predictor of your future payment habits.
-You don't need perfect credit, but most lenders will generally want to see a credit score of at least 650.
+You don't need perfect credit, but most “A grade” lenders will generally want to see a credit score of at least 650 to 680.

-“You have to have some of your own money in the deal, and more is always better.”
+“You have to have some of your own money in the deal”